 Majority of my communication is handled via AutoRemote.
 It links my pc, mobile, tablet and Raspberry PI 2 & 3.
-It’s all good and dandy most of the times, until I try to issue a python command to the other RPI.
+It’s all good and dandy most of the times until I try to issue a python command to the other RPI.
 Turns out Raspberry PI TCP socket protocol in python can candle client-host communication well.
-Socket in python is one of the low-level protocols allowing passing over simple commands between 2 devices over the internet.
+The socket in python is one of the low-level protocols allowing passing over simple commands between 2 devices over the internet.
 Communication is very fast, and script handling it is very lightweight.

 Raspberry Pi TCP Socket protocol

 Before we can use socket with python, we need to install this library on both devices (client and host) to do so simply run this in terminal:

 After prompt installation you will be able to use socket libraries within your python scripts.
 Below you can see the sample code that you can use in your creation.
 More details on the structure of the code in the video.

 As you can see from the example below, nothing stops you from writing a simple chat protocol between both devices.
 Surely it won’t be a Whatsapp competitor, but it is something to explore for sure.
 Few things to remember: